EXL/2048/doc/MemoryConsumption.md

 4. By using `ps aux` command on NeXTSTEP.
 5. By using `ps aux` and `top` commands on Mac OS X.
 6. In the "Apple Menu" => "About This Computer..." monitor on classic Mac OS and A/UX.
+7. By using "TaskMan" (UID: 0x101F9D66) program from SymbianWare on Symbian UIQ2 platform.

 *Note: `$PID` is Process Identifier of the executable file.*